How the Federal Reserve's rate hikes affect your finances

 Higher interest rates have torpedoed the housing market.
 Rates on home loans have nearly doubled from a year ago to 5.5%, though they've leveled off in recent weeks even as the Fed has signaled that more credit tightening is likely.

-That's because mortgage rates don’t necessarily move in tandem with the Fed’s increases.
+That's because mortgage rates don't necessarily match the Fed's increases.
 Sometimes, they even move in the opposite direction.
-Long-term mortgages tend to track the yield on the 10-year Treasury note, which, in turn, is influenced by a variety of factors.
-These factors include investors’ expectations for future inflation and global demand for U.S. Treasurys.
+Long-term mortgages tend to track the yield on the 10-year Treasury note, which, in turn, is influenced by various factors.
+These factors include investors' expectations for future inflation and global demand for U.S. Treasurys.

 Investors expect a recession to hit the U.S. economy later this year or early next year.
-This would force the Fed to eventually cut its benchmark rate in response.
-The expectation that the Fed will have to reverse some of its hikes next year has helped reduce the 10-year yield, from 3.5% in mid-June to roughly 2.8%.
+This would force the Fed to cut its benchmark rate in response eventually.
+The expectation that the Fed will have to reverse some of its hikes next year has helped reduce the 10-year yield from 3.5% in mid-June to roughly 2.8%.

 WILL IT BE EASIER TO FIND A HOUSE?